 In the first stanza of ‘Crow Song’ Atwood’s speaker sets the scene.
 She is looking at “you,” meaning her “people” flocking and squabbling “In the arid sun, over the field”.
 With the heat of the sun beating down, and the state of the crops below (rotted) the scene is a fairly desolate one.
 The only life present is the group of crows that is after the one thing it can count on: food.
 This stanza drifts off with the repetition of “if”.

 It’s a good idea to come back to this stanza after reading the next four and understanding Atwood’s perspective on crows and how she uses them to represent human beings.
 She is alluding to other ways human society could’ve come out “if” any number of things had gone differently.

-They have been on the end of “too many theories” and “stray bullets”.
+They have been at the end of “too many theories” and “stray bullets”.
 Now, humanity/the crows, address everything skeptically.
 The speaker again mentions the “field” in this stanza.
-This time though it seems to take on other meanings as: a field of play, a place of war and a place where food is grown.
+This time though it seems to take on other meanings as a field of play, a place of war, and a place where food is grown.

 The speaker describes the crows becoming so limited in the things they trust that they have turned completely inward.
 Now, it is only the basics “the rhetoric of seed” that makes sense to them.

 you forget the sane corpses…

 The fourth stanza of ‘Crow Song’ is much shorter than those that came before it.
 Small-minded and pompous people lead humanity.
 Now, she adds, the only reason anyone resists is when it suits them; when dressing up is appealing.
 The last line is quite interesting and could have a number of meanings.
 She suggests that “you forget the sane corpses”.
 Those corpses are likely in reference to those who have come before them, died for a cause, and therefore remained sane.
 They were not subject to the twists and turns of society that have occurred since.